The Amplituhedron BCFW Triangulation: Definitions for BCFW Cells

 \section{Definitions for BCFW Cells}

+This section is devoted to the combinatorial structures that represent BCFW cells.
+First, we introduce the two central definitions of \emph{chord diagrams} and \emph{domino matrices}, in the particular forms devised and used in this work.
+Then, we give two equivalent definitions for the collection of BCFW cells, one based on lattice walks and combinatorial representations of positroids from the literature, and a new one directly from chord diagrams.

 In the seminal work of Postnikov~\cite{postnikov2006total}, several families of combinatorial structures are employed to define and study the cells of the nonnegative Grassmannian.
-A few objects that are identified with positroids are: certain bicolored planar networks, known as \emph{plabic graphs}; certain $0/1$-filled Young tableaux, known as \emph{$\oplus$-diagrams}; and permutations with two kinds of fixed points, known as \emph{decorated permutations}.
+A few objects that are identified with positroid cells are: certain bicolored planar networks, known as \emph{plabic graphs}; certain $0/1$-filled Young tableaux, known as \emph{$\oplus$-diagrams}~\cite{lam2008total}; and permutations with two kinds of fixed points, known as \emph{decorated permutations}.

 More combinatorial representations are available for the special class of BCFW cells.
-These are given by a particular family of plabic graphs in~\cite[with a certain rotation by two]{arkani2016Grassmannian}, and by pairs of \emph{noncrossing lattice walks} in~\cite{karp2020decompositions}, who also described additional equivalent viewpoints using \emph{binary trees}, \emph{Dyck paths} and \emph{domino matrices}.
-For our purposes, it is convenient to start from yet another representation, which is a variant of the \emph{Wilson loop diagrams} used by Agarwala, Marin-Amat and Marcott~\cite{agarwala2017wilson,agarwala2021cancellation}.
+These are given by a particular family of plabic graphs in~\cite[with a certain rotation by two]{arkani2016Grassmannian}, and by pairs of \emph{noncrossing lattice walks} in~\cite{karp2020decompositions}, where additional equivalent viewpoints are described using \emph{binary trees}, \emph{Dyck paths} and \emph{domino matrices}.
+For our purposes, it is convenient to start from yet another representation, a \emph{chord diagram}, which is a variant of the \emph{Wilson loop diagrams} used by Agarwala, Marin-Amat and Marcott~\cite{agarwala2017wilson,agarwala2023cancellation}.
 We start with a definition of these combinatorial structures.